Between Art

 1995 to 1998

-Lumière Lyon 2 University - DEUG in Psychology completed in 3 years in parallel with my job (studies out of personal interest in this subject)
+Lumière Lyon 2 University - DEUG in Psychology completed in 3 years alongside my job (studies out of personal interest in this subject)

 1991